ropensci/software-review/editors_guide.md

 ## After review:

--  Change the staus tag to `6/approved`.
+-  Change the status tag to `6/approved`.
 -   Add review/er information to the review database.
 -   If authors intend to submit to CRAN, check against CRAN gotchas and provide support through this process.